Classic French Salade Niçoise

 Life has been chaotic, and I’m back in Denver again to visit my parents.
 I’m hoping by the time this post goes live, that my dad will be out of the hospital.
 So having a quick old favorite recipe to prepare this week was truly a blessing.

 And Dorie did this one right.
-Besides the aforementioned ingredients, her salad contained tomatoes, capers, and anchovies.
+Besides the classic ingredients, her salad contained tomatoes, capers, and anchovies.
 As a child who used to eat chicken bouillon cubes, all these salty ingredients hit home.
 Pure comfort.
 A drizzle of a perfectly proportioned Dijon vinaigrette finished this vibrant masterpiece off.

 Easily Adaptable French Salad

-For those of you keeping track, I think Bill would eat this classic French salad Niçoise.
+For those of you keeping track, I think Bill (picky husband) would eat this classic French salad Niçoise.
 There would be a little pile of anchovies, capers, and olives (he will eat the green, pimento-stuffed variety) on his plate, but no worries.
 I’d just add to my sodium load for the day and scoop them onto my plate.
-But to tell the truth, I didn’t even offer him any…I wanted this one all for myself!
+But to tell the truth, I didn’t even offer him any; I wanted this one all for myself!

 Feel free to leave out any ingredient you don’t like and also buy the kind of tuna you prefer.
 I’m loving the jarred tuna in olive oil.
 Expensive, but terrific quality.